Lists

 When a value is no longer being used, you can either:

 • Delete the value.
-To do this, right click on the row and select Delete.
-Note that you will only be able to delete values that are not being used elsewhere.
+To do this, select Delete Row from the overflow menu .
+Note that you will only be able to delete values that are not being used elsewhere in MX Deposit.

 Deleting a List

-You can delete a list from the library only if it is not used elsewhere in MX Deposit.
-If this is the case, a Delete option will be available when you right-click on a list in the Lists collection.
+A list can be deleted as long it is not used elsewhere in MX Deposit.
+If this is the case, a Delete option will be available in the Actions menu in the Properties panel or from the overflow menu.
 You will be asked to confirm your choice.